rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 ## list_all_problem_ids
-List all the problem ids of the problems stored withthe bot.
+List all the problem ids of the problems stored with the bot.
 Takes a few arguments (show_only_guild_problems: whether to show only guild problems.
 Otherwise shows only global math problems)
 ## generate_new_problems ⚠
 Generates new 4 function math problems (up to 200 at a time)
 ## delallbotproblems ⚠